Parr Center Ethics Scholar Program

 One Final Reflection and Public Presentation

-In addition, Seniors will present their ethics research or project at a public poster show open to the public or at an approved conference or symposium open to the public.
+In addition, Seniors will present their ethics research or project at a public poster show open to the public or an approved conference or symposium open to the public.
 The Parr Center holds an annual End of Year Celebration & Poster Show where Scholars may fulfill this requirement.